pravega/pravega-operator/doc/troubleshooting.md

 ```

-However this problem has been solved in kubectl client version `v1.11.x` onwards.
+This problem has however been solved in kubectl client version `v1.11.x` onwards.

 ```
 # kubectl get svc